drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/1_class_spies.md

 import { Spy } from "./deps.ts";

-// Create the class that will be spied on class MyClass {
+// Create that class that will be spied on class MyClass {
-  public doSomething() {
+  public doSomething(arg1: string, arg2: boolean, arg3: string[]) {
     return "I did something!";
   }
 }